The following is an excerpt from the book Back Like I Never Left, available for pre-order here.

 My first year being a single parent kind of sucked.
 I left my son’s dad and stopped breastfeeding, but I still wasn’t free.
 I would rush to work, hate work, then hurry home to my kid.
 I felt trapped in my own apartment each night.

 It didn’t help that the first few guys I talked to also sucked.
-They each reminded me why I wanted to just stick with my baby’s dad.
+They each reminded me why I tried so hard to stick with my son’s dad.
 If they weren’t broke they were ugly, if they weren’t ugly they were lame.
 There was an ex who had nothing to offer emotionally, a local weedman who was too short for me, drunk men at a club on New Years breathing all in my ear.

-“Well,” he assured me, “a lot of guys out here weren’t going to be into that, you know a woman with a kid.”
+“Well,” he assured me, “a lot of guys out here aren’t going to be into that, you know a woman with a kid.”

-It wasn’t like we were bums anyway.
+It wasn’t like we were bums.
 We had jobs.
 We were in school.
 We could go to a bar or restaurant or trip alone (and meet more guys).
 We were just looking for fun.
-And if the guys we chilled with were cool, then we’d keep chilling with them and see where it went.
-It used to seem worth the night to chill with people we didn’t really know because they might turn out to do cool shit.
+And if the guys we chilled with were cool, then we’d keep chilling with them here and there to see where it went.
+It used to seem worth the night to chill with people we didn’t really know because they might turn out to do cool stuff.

-Being thrown back in that exact same dating pool now—by myself—has made me remember all too clearly the bullshit that comes with meeting new guys.
-Men really ain’t shit, as a group.
+Being thrown back in that exact same dating pool now has made me remember all too clearly the bullshit that comes with meeting new guys.
+Men just ain’t shit, as a group.
 They think their little mishap is just that—a mishap.
-But they don’t realize that they’re ALL doing that shit at the same time.
+But they don’t realize that they’re ALL doing that shit at the same time, back to back.

-But now that I have a kid at home, I lose interest fast.
-I’m just not as available, and maybe it’s better that way.
+Now that I’m older or now I have a kid at home (take your pick), I lose interest fast.
+I’m also just not as available, and maybe it’s better that way.
 Now it’s like, don’t try to be spontaneous when we just met.
 You need to have a plan, and you also need to be a man that I specifically feel like seeing.
-I’d really just rather chill with my son than be on a bad date.
-I’m not rushing him around to see you day-of, and I’m not sending him off somewhere if you only have a two-star plan.
+I’m not rushing my kid around to see you day-of, and I’m not sending him off somewhere if you only have a two-star plan.
 There’s no way I’m wasting a babysitter for anything even potentially mediocre.